 Fosse Way School’s admissions are dealt with through Bath and North East Somerset Council.
 Their process can be found on their website here.
+Their information regarding appeals and over-subscription applies to our setting.
 Additional information can be found in the Fosse Way School Admissions Policy found on the policy page of this site.

 A member of our staff will then contact you to arrange a visit.

 Here are some frequently asked questions that might assist prospective parents;

 What criteria is there for my child to come to your school?

 The main requirement is that your child has a Educational Health Care Plan.
 Then it is considered whether the school can meet their needs and has sufficient room to accommodate them in a class.
 Each referral for a place is looked at by senior leadership on its own merits before a response is made to B&NES Council.